Spit Card Game (Rules and Instructions)

 • Pile = 5 cards

-Is everything ready?
-You both can say “Spit!” to officially start the game.
+Once everything is ready, you both can say “Spit!” to officially start the game.

 How to Play Spit

-First, both of you simultaneously flip the top cards on your spit piles and place them side by side at the center of the table between your starting piles.
-These are your Spit Piles.
+First, both players simultaneously flip the top cards on their spit piles and place them side by side at the center of the table between their starting piles.
+These are the Spit Piles.

 Just like you’ve begun, you will continue playing simultaneously: There are no turns in Spit, so you both perform your moves at the same time.
 This is how the game proceeds: